lee-dohm/kangaruby/README.md

 KangaRuby defines a text language that can be used to easily create UML-like [sequence diagrams](http://en.wikipedia.org/wiki/Sequence_diagram).
 It is meant to make modeling a process very simple and to easily turn the text into a professional-quality image without the need for a large and/or expensive piece of software.

+KangaRuby writes all of its output in [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.
+The kind of images that KangaRuby creates is exactly the kind of image for which SVG was created.
+This allows the image to be easily scaled to any size and still maintain fidelity.
+If one wishes to have a raster image, such as a [PNG](http://en.wikipedia.org/wiki/Portable_Network_Graphics) or [JPG](http://en.wikipedia.org/wiki/JPEG), there are tools available that can perform the conversion after the fact.

 ## Installation

 Add this line to your application's Gemfile: